CodeScop/Oge-Mai-Field-Guide/forestresources.md

-LAST UPDATED 5 JUL 2020
+LAST UPDATED 24 AUG 2020

 Here are ALL THE THINGS available in the Forest.
 LF is Luciola Forest.
 MT is Mama Tree.
 HuntS1 is Hunt for the Ancients Season 1.
 And for the Expedition...